 - When was the last time I adjusted this amount?

-- Do any of my employees incur expenses greater than the amount?
+- Do any of my employees incur expenses greater than that amount?

 - How much is my car allowance taxed?

-Based on your answers to these questions, use the following guide to come up with a fair car allowance amount.
+Based on your answers to these questions, use the following guide to quantify employee vehicle expenses and calculate a car allowance amount.

 1. Base the allowance amount on vehicle expense data.

-Don’t forget that the elimination of the business mileage deduction for employees places new pressure on the company to fully cover these expenses.
-What you need is a sense of the range of expense needs within the company—between your drivers working small or inexpensive territories and your drivers working large or costly territories.
+Don’t forget that the elimination of the business mileage deduction for employees places pressure on the company to fully cover these expenses.
+What you need is a sense of the range of expense needs within the company – between your drivers working small or inexpensive territories and your drivers working large or costly territories.

-2. Adjust to an allowance amount that covers all employees' vehicle expenses.
+2. Calculate an allowance that covers all employees' vehicle expenses.

-If it’s been several years since you’ve increased your car allowance amount, chances are that it’s not serving the needs of your employees.
-And they will be more eager than ever for an increase to offset the loss of their tax deduction for business mileage.
+If it has been several years since you’ve increased your car allowance amount, chances are that it’s not serving the needs of your employees.
 Treating employees fairly will likely mean boosting the allowance.

-If you discover that your employees face a wide range of vehicle costs, then a fair car allowance amount won’t be the same for everyone.
-In fact, it might be cost-prohibitive to simply boost everyone’s monthly payment to the level of the drivers with the greatest expenses.
-Unless the range of expenses between employees is fairly narrow, you will need a more flexible approach than a standard car allowance or a standard mileage rate.
+If your employees face a wide range of vehicle costs, then a fair car allowance amount won’t be the same for everyone.
+In fact, it might be cost-prohibitive to boost everyone’s monthly payment to the level of the drivers who face the highest costs.
+Unless the range of expense amounts between employees is narrow, you will need a more flexible approach than a standard car allowance or mileage rate.

 Once you have the data on your employees’ vehicle expenses, and have adjusted your policy to cover all employees’ expenses, you should be able to quantify how the car allowance covers these expenses.
 That will protect your organization from labor code violations.
 But quantifying the allowance may require paying more than one car allowance amount.

-5. Switch to a non-taxable vehicle reimbursement such as a FAVR car allowance.
+4. Switch to a non-taxable car allowance such as FAVR.